 How we built a more positive outlook for the future of Greyhound Lines

 BIO has some experience in this area.
 Established over 100 years ago, Greyhound Lines is the largest provider of intercity bus transportation across North America, serving nearly 18 million passengers per year.
 But despite the company’s long tradition, their NPS score and customer satisfaction level had declined rapidly in recent years, leading to Greyhound's position in the market dropping from‘’Aspirational Travel’ to ‘Travel of Last Resort’.
 The nature of the damage meant a simple website update would not create the desired change.
 So, we worked with Greyhound to shift their organisational focus to customer experience-led innovation across all touchpoints, both physical and digital.
 Using service design principles, we conducted a wealth of employee and passenger qualitative and quantitative research to determine the key passenger pain points.
 This enabled us to frame the potential change opportunities within a structure that allowed for innovation.
 They’re now on the road to build a more positive future – not only for staff and the business, but most importantly – for passengers.

 We’re seeing an increased focus on innovation and customer experience in the transport sector.
 The big coach brands already have the basics done – now it’s time to boost their offering to add value and create a clear point of differentiation from other transport providers.
 To deliver real value and increase their competitive advantage, coach organisations need to design services that transform them from functional companies to CX-led omnichannel brands that carry meaning and deliver effortless and immersive service that other transport providers simply can’t meet.
 And with increasingly crowded conditions on Britain’s trains, not to mention the expense, maybe one day taking the coach will always be considered the most desirable option.

 Interested to learn more about how we help transportation brands improve their customer experience?
-Sign up to our monthly newsletter here or drop us an email at email@example.com
+Drop us an email at firstname.lastname@example.org.